Who we are

 - Working with businesses in the UK to develop awareness of the challenges their employees, potential employees and volunteers may face while living and working with BPD;

-It is our hope that we will go on to become a national charity, providing further services including helplines and advocacy to those that need it most.
+Our goal is to provide a solid support service for anyone affected by BPD in the UK.
+It is our aim to go on to become a national charity, providing further services including helplines and advocacy to those that need it most.